 Standard fertility testing for men includes a semen analysis, which looks at the number of sperm, their motility, and strict morphology (the percentage of sperm that are normally shaped).
 While the semen analysis is useful, it is by no means comprehensive.
 Did you know that there’s another test that can provide even more information about male-factor infertility?
-The sperm DNA fragmentation test can help determine a couple’s chance for successful pregnancy based on the health of a man’s sperm.
+The sperm DNA fragmentation test can help determine a couple’s chance for a successful pregnancy based on the health of a man’s sperm.
+Sperm DNA fragmentation can also improve the success of IVF.

 What Is Sperm DNA Fragmentation?